angx-system/angeliax/SCHEMA.md

 ### Base Keypair Linkage

-The base keypair created at Initialize Base is not derived as a child key of the space keypair that triggered it.
-Ed25519 provides no publicly verifiable child-key derivation without exposing the parent's private key material, so a derived relationship could not be checked by another client without compromising the space keypair.

-The link is established by attestation instead: the space keypair signs a statement naming the base keypair as the one it initialized.
+The base keypair created at Initialize Base is linked to the space keypair by attestation, not derivation — Ed25519 has no verifiable child-key derivation without exposing private material.
+The space keypair signs a statement naming the base keypair as the one it initialized.
 Any client holding the statement and the space's public key can verify the link independently, without needing derivation.
-This closes the self-curation gap named in Constraint 10 — a base cannot count toward its own initialization threshold for nodes belonging to a space it is already attested to, and any client can check this directly rather than relying on a self-reported field.

 This follows the same pattern as other second signatures in this schema — Steward Sig, partner co-signatures — carried inside the record it authorizes rather than tracked as a separate object.